Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 Apart form boolean values 'True' and 'False', python evaluates certain values as 'True' and 'False'.

 Truthy and falsy values are syntactic sugar in python, which helps us write elegant code.
-We can figure out wheather a code expression evaluates to truth or false by using bool() function
+We can figure out whether a code expression evaluates to truth or false by using bool() function

 ~~~~
 bool('ajai')#True